 As chairman of Basildon AC, Eamonn now divides his time between his native Essex and Nuneaton, in managing an engineering company.
 He is convinced that it is Sergey Lebid who offers the athlete best practice in terms of the art of downhill running.
 The last British man to win the London marathon back in 1993 is convinced that the Ukranian's unprecedented nine gold medals in the European cross-country championships between 1998 and 2010, plus a silver in the world championships in Ostend in 2001, were in no small measure due to his efficiency on downhill sections of championship courses

-What this article has done is firstly to articulate the bio-mechanics and physiology of downhill running for the endurance athlete facing a winter over the country.
+What this article has done is first to articulate the biomechanics and physiology of downhill running for the endurance athlete facing a winter over the country.
 Secondly, through an exploration of the technical training and tactical aspects of downhill running the endurance athlete is encouraged to perfect the art of this skill.
-Finally, through the increased use of mediated communication, both athlete and coach can observe world class exponents of the art such as Lebid and Tergat model an efficient technique
+Finally, through the increased use of mediated communication, both athlete and coach can observe world-class exponents of the art such as Lebid and Tergat model an efficient technique

 If you quote information from this page in your work, then the reference for this page is: